NLnetLabs/draft-koekkoek-dnsop-zone-file-format/draft-koekkoek-dnsop-zone-file-format.md

 .# Abstract

-The textual presentation formats originally specified in [@!RFC1034] and [@!RFC1035], provide a portable representation of RRs in text form.
-They define a tabular serialization format with provisions for convenient editing.
+DNS resource records (RRs) can be expressed in text form using the DNS presentation format.
+The presentation format is originally defined in [@!RFC1035] section 5.1 and [@!RFC1034] section 3.6.1.
+The presentation format is a concise tabular serialization format with provisions for convenient editing.

 The existing specification is ambiguous, leading to incompatibilites between implementations that intend to be compliant.
 This document redefines the